DANA: Dimension-Adaptive Neural Architecture for Multivariate Sensor Data: Dimension Adaptive Training (DAT)

 The {\em multi-size training} procedure~\cite{he2015spatial} for images trains in parallel two DNNs with different dimensions but with shared weights.
 This multi-size training is problematic with sensor data because of the large variety of possible training situations.
 For example, 10 sampling rates (e.g.~5, 10, 15, $\ldots$, 50 in Hz) and the 7 possible combinations of 3 sensors lead to 70 DNNs to train.
 To overcome this challenge and provide a reasonable, converging training strategy, we propose dimension adaptive training~(DAT).
 In DAT, we train a single DNN, and therefore there is neither a need for weight sharing nor for choosing a specific set of data dimensions.
 DAT comprises of two main ideas: {\em dimension randomization} and {\em optimization with accumulated gradients} (Fig.~\ref{fig:dat}). {The DAT process works by training the DNN on input data of several randomly selected dimensions and sensor orders.
-In this way, DAT forces the model to leverage the underlying correlations between data streams coming from different motion sensors and learn order-invariant features}.
-For efficiency, the data is processed in batches of input data that has the same dimension.
+In this way, DAT forces the model to leverage the underlying correlations between data streams coming from different motion sensors and learn dimension- and order-invariant features.
+Specifically, DAT randomly encounters convolutional filters with sensor patterns that appear in different locations and with different scales.
+Then, by accumulating and averaging the gradients computed on $B$ such random observations, DAT guides these convolutional filters toward achieving the capability of being invariant to potential changes at inference time.} For efficiency, the data is processed in batches of input data that has the same dimension.
 The details of DAT are shown in Algorithm~\ref{alg:dat}.